ErHaWeb/sitepackage/README.md

 ### Site Configuration Auto Initialization

-If you install this sitepackage an empty TYPO3 CMS installation it will create a new site configuration, a first root page with a link to the static TSconfig of this sitepackage, a template record with a link to the static TypoScript of this sitepackage and pages records for various HTTP error codes (404, 403, 500, 503 and undefined), which are referenced in the site configuration.
+If you install this sitepackage in an empty TYPO3 CMS installation it will create a new site configuration with configuration for `sitemap.xml`, `browserconfig.xml` and `site.webmanifest`, a first root page with a link to the static TSconfig of this sitepackage, a template record with a link to the static TypoScript of this sitepackage and pages records for various HTTP error codes (404, 403, 500, 503 and undefined), which are referenced in the site configuration.

 By default the language en-US is used.
 If you want to change it, just edit the site configuration in your TYPO3 installation under `config/sites/sitepackage/config.yaml`or via the `Site Management > Sites` module in the TYPO3 backend.